 - Warn other trail users of your presence and as you pass to allow proper distance, and step off trails to allow others to pass, keeping recommended distances at all times.
 Signal your presence with your voice, bell, or horn.

-- Printed maps will not be available at preserves.
+- Printed maps are not available at preserves.
 Please download a map from our website before you go or take a picture of the map at the kiosk before you go on the trails.

-Over the recent months, our preserves have been busier than ever.
+With warmer weather and longer days, it's the perfect time of year to enjoy the outdoors.
 If you want to beat the crowds, try visiting the preserves at these times:

 - Sierra Vista - Try a weekday, any time.
 Weekends are busy all day.